Whenever my wife is on the phone, I can usually tell who she is talking to.

 “Good guess…” she said, opening the pantry door.

 “You are going to bake brownies for the Saint Isadore’s bake sale,” she said as she rummaged through the lower shelves.

 “So being retired means you have to do all the things you never had time to do while you were working.”

 “Like bake brownies?”

 “I suppose I could whip up a batch.”

 The answer landed on the counter.
 Plop, Plop, plop.

 “Three,” she said.

-“And…” she instructed, “you will cut each batch into squares.
-You will then count out four squares and place them on individual paper plates.
-Each plate will go into a baggie and each bag will be labeled with the price and a date.”
+“And…” she instructed, “after you cut each batch into squares.
+You will count out four squares and place them on individual paper plates.
+Each plate will then go into a baggie and each bag will be labeled with a price and the date.”

 “Sounds like a lot of work,” I observed, “how about just giving them a donation?”

 “You can do that – but you still have to bake the brownies.”

-I understand the idea of giving.
-I understand the importance of keeping traditions alive – but I also understand what it means to bite down on a brownie made by a resentful old man.
+I appreciate the idea of giving.
+I respect the importance of keeping traditions alive – but I also understand what it means to bite down on a brownie made by a resentful old man.

 A few days later when balancing the checkbook, she paused to ask, “What is this $10 check to Oak Grove Lutheran?
 I don’t remember doing anything involving them.”

 “Uh,” I told her, “it’s where I bought the brownies for our bake sale.”